Syc0pat/SECOND_REPO/README.md

 # SECOND_REPO

-Hi there this is first version of original file
+Hi there this is first version of original styleBYA

-edit before first pull
+(sorry bugga but this is gotta be added) edit before first pull

+OKAY BUDDY so this is a massive change now